When to replace water line replacement

 Inspect Pipes

-Examine your home's water pipes for signs of corrosion, leaks, or other damage.
+Examine your home's water lines for signs of corrosion, mineral buildup, or leaks to determine if replacement is needed.

 2. 2